finalv2/cwp-decap-test/strategies/hold-child-safety-meetings-to-find-the-least-restrictive-interventions.md

 **Hold a child safety meeting for any safety concern.** This applies ever after emergency interventions, like removing the child.

 **Schedule the meeting quickly.** Hold the meeting before implementing a safety intervention whenever possible.
-If an emergency decision was made, hold the meeting within two business days.
+If an emergency decision was made, hold the meeting within 2 business days.

 **Include the right people.** Bring together parents, children (when appropriate), other supportive people, and agency staff.